csheldonhess/CatAccent/README.md

 ## To install in Firefox:
 * Install [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), and restart the browser
-* Click to open [CatAccent.user.js](https://raw.githubusercontent.com/zemkat/CatAccent/master/CatAccent.user.js) and install when prompted.
+* Click to open [PCtoRespect.user.js](https://raw.githubusercontent.com/csheldonhess/PC-to-respect/master/PCtoRespect.user.js) and install when prompted.
 * Check the GreaseMonkey menu to make sure the user script is enabled.

 ## To install in Chrome:
-* Download [CatAccent.user.js](https://raw.githubusercontent.com/zemkat/CatAccent/master/CatAccent.user.js) and ignore any warnings about not being able to install extensions from this site.
+* Download [PCtoRespect.user.js](https://raw.githubusercontent.com/csheldonhess/PC-to-respect/master/PCtoRespect.user.js) and ignore any warnings about not being able to install extensions from this site.
 * Visit `chrome://extensions` (enter that into the location bar)
-* Drag the CatAccent.user.js file into the browser window, and drop it to install.
+* Drag the PCtoRespect.user.js file into the browser window, and drop it to install.

 ## Did it install correctly?
-Do these sound like cat words to you?
+Refresh this page.
+Do the following phrases talk about respecting people?

-* now
+* politically correct
-* new
+* political correctness
-* his
+* PC

-## That doesn't sound enough like a cat...
+## If you find that I missed something...
-I fully agree.
-Please fork the [github repo](https://github.com/zemkat/CatAccent), make your improvements, and send me a pull request!
+Please fork the [github repo](https://github.com/csheldonhess/PC-to-respect), make your improvements, and send me a pull request!

+## SO many thanks!

+Thanks to GitHub user [zemkat](https://github.com/zemkat/) for the code this plugin is based on!
+(Seriously, all I had to do was swap out some terms from her [CatAccent](https://github.com/zemkat/CatAccent) plugin.)